-Having an independent review of your driving can help to top up the driving skills you first learned when passing your test.
-For many drivers, a review of their driving results can give them a renewed sense of confidence to carry on driving safely for years to come.
+Having an independent older driver assessment can help to top up the driving skills you first learned when passing your test.
+For many older drivers, a review of their driving results can give them a renewed sense of confidence to carry on driving safely for years to come.

-All UK driving licences expire when the holder reaches 70, but that doesn’t necessarily mean you have to stop driving.
+All UK driving licences expire when the holder reaches 70, but that doesn’t necessarily mean you have to stop driving at 70.
 You just need to renew your driving licence with the DVLA if you want to continue, and will need to renew it every 3 years after that.

 For many drivers, knowing whether or not to renew their licence is an easy decision.
 However, one-to-one driving reviews can offer that extra level of confidence that you’re making the right choice.
-Some drivers even choose to have a review every three years to coincide with their licence renewal dates.
+Some drivers even choose to have an older driver assessment every three years to coincide with their licence renewal dates.

-Paddy Hopkirk MBE, 88, IAM RoadSmart Mature Driver Ambassador and Rally Legend, ensures his driving remains top notch with continuous training and assessment.
+Paddy Hopkirk MBE, 88 was an IAM RoadSmart Mature Driver Ambassador and Rally Legend who ensured his driving remained top notch through continuous training.

-Find out more about Paddy’s latest driving achievement.
+Find out more about the late Paddy’s driving achievements.